sczhou21/ROFER/README.md

 ### This is the official implementation of “Robust Feature Rectification of Pretrained Vision Models for Object Recognition”.
+Code will be released soon.